Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Truncations of supergravity

 \item 6 non-metric gravitino ( gravitensorino) supermultiplets \item 14 (1,0) self-dual tensor multiplets transforming in the antisymmetric symplectic traceless representation of $USp(6)$. \item 14 (1,0) hypermultiplets

 transforming as symplectic traceless anti-symmetric tensor of rank three which we will denote as $14'$. \end{itemize}

 In parallel to full $5d$, $N=8$ supergravity we expect the interacting $(4,0)$ superconformal theory to admit two maximal $(1,0)$ supersymmetric truncations.
 By discarding the 6 generalized gravitino multiplets and 14 hyper multiplets one obtains an interacting theory describing the coupling of non-metric $(1,0)$ graviton supermultiplet to 14 tensor multiplets with the global symmetry group $SU^*(6)$ under which 15 tensor fields, including the gravitensor transform irreducibly.
-14 scalar fields belong to the coset $SU^*(6)/USp(6)$ as they do in the quaternionic magical theory in $d=5$.
-On the other hand by discarding the 6 non-metric gravitino multiplets together with the 14 tensor multiplets one obtains a consistent truncation to a $6d$ theory describing the coupling of non-metric $(1,0)$ graviton supermultiplet to 14 hypermultiplets whose scalars sit in the coset $F_{4(4)}/USp(6)\times SU(2)$ which reduces in five dimensions to $N=2$ supergravity coupled to 14 hypermultiplets\cite{Gunaydin:1983rk}.
+14 scalar fields belong to the coset $SU^*(6)/USp(6)$ in the quaternionic magical theory in $d=5$.
+On the other hand by discarding the 6 non-metric gravitino multiplets together with the 14 tensor multiplets one obtains a consistent truncation to a $6d$ theory describing the coupling of non-metric $(1,0)$ graviton supermultiplet to 14 hypermultiplets which reduces in five dimensions to $N=2$ supergravity coupled to 14 hypermultiplets with the scalar manifold $F_{4(4)}/USp(6)\times SU(2)$\cite{Gunaydin:1983rk}.

 The $(1,0)$ truncation of $(4,0)$ theory that reduces to the quaternionic magical theory in 5d can be further truncated such that the resulting theory describes a unified theory in $d=5$.
 First, by restricting to the $U(1)$ invariant sector in the decomposition of $SU^*(6)$ with respect to its subgroup $SL(3,\mathbb{C})\times U(1)$, which requires discarding 6 tensor multiplets, one obtains a theory describing the coupling of non-metric ($1,0$) graviton supermultiplet to eight tensor multiplets that reduces to the complex magical supergravity theory in $d=5$ whose moduli space is $SL(3,\mathbb{C})/SU(3)$.
 Second, by a further restriction to $\mathbb{Z}_2$ invariant sector under the decomposition $SL(3,\mathbb{C})\supset SL(3,\mathbb{R}) \times \mathbb{Z}_2$ one obtains a 6d theory describing the coupling to 5 tensor multiplets that reduces to the real magical supergravity in $5d$ with the moduli space $SL(3,\mathbb{R})/SO(3)$.